-- (a) Details on the review of proposals from any previous edition of the LGR are not repeated here. - (b) The summary of the reviews of scripts included for the first time in this edition of the LGR each cover the following points: - Overview, - Highlight of particular issues encountered, - Scope of mechanical testing of LGR proposal,

-- Scope of label testing,

-- Potential for collisions with code points in any other script, and
+- (a) Details on the review of proposals from any previous edition of the LGR are not repeated here.
+When applicable, this includes scripts that were previously deferred but are integrated into the current version of the LGR without further review. - (b) The summary of the reviews of scripts included for the first time in this edition of the LGR each cover the following points: - Overview, - Highlight of particular issues encountered, - Scope of mechanical testing of LGR proposal, - Scope of label testing, - Potential for collisions with code points in any other script, and - Disposition.

-- Disposition.